Axstoria/Axstoria-Software/Docs/testing_policy.md

 In the functionnality case :

-- First the developper that wrote the new functionnality will write his automated test with the help of the other dev that worked on this particular feature
+- First the developper that wrote the new functionnality will write his automated test with the help of the other devs that worked on this particular feature
-- If the automated test work on all cases then he can create his pull request
+- If the automated tests work on all cases then he can create his pull request
-- If the automated test could not test everything or is judged as not complete then  colleague working on the same or similar feature (can be the same person that helped with the test writing) will do the following :
+- If the automated tests could not test everything or are judged as not complete then colleague working on the same or similar feature (can be the same person that helped with the test writing) will do the following :
   - Test each new functionnality as part of the project
   - Test each functionnality of the feature in order of implementation
   - Test of the main functionnalities in the project outside this feature